Kanjogera: Legacy

 In the period after her death, Kanjogera became something of a "national scapegoat" for both Rwandan monarchists and anti-monarchists; the former seeking to shift blame from cooperating with the colonial powers onto her, the latter viewing her as proof of the monarchy's inherent issues.
 Kanjogera's burial site was destroyed during the Rwandan Revolution in 1962, and replaced by a banana plantation.
 In 1968, her grave was rediscovered by archaeologist Francis Van Noten of the Royal Museum for Central Africa who exhumed her remains.
 Today, she rests at the Ethnographic Museum of Rwanda.

 In life and after her death, Kanjogera was largely ignored in literature written by male, European colonial authors, "receiv[ing] little credit (or blame) in historical scholarship" for her political actions.
 Instead, she was mainly remembered through oral history until historians in and outside Rwanda, such as Des Forges and Jan Vansina, gathered new sources and gave her a place in historiography.
 Independently of scholarly research, she stayed a prominent figure in Rwandan popular culture.
-She remains a fairly well-known figure in modern Rwanda, with memory of her alternating between reverence for her her beauty and seductive power and revulsion over her powerful character and political influence.
+She remains a fairly well-known figure in modern Rwanda, with memory of her alternating between reverence for her beauty and seductive power and revulsion over her powerful character and political influence.
 In the republican period, various influential women were popularly compared to Kanjogera, including Agathe Habyarimana and Jeannette Kagame, often to condemn them as misusing their power and/or for breaking gender norms.
 Over time, many legends concerning Kanjogera's life emerged.
 Her family, the Bega clan, remains a powerful force in Rwanda, with Kanjogera's great-grandnephew Paul Kagame serving as current president of Rwanda.